mingtheanlay/practice-python/README.md

 ## What I use
 - Operating Sytem : macOS Mojave
-- Code Editor : Visual Studio COode
+- Code Editor : Visual Studio Code
 - Python Version : 3.7.2

 ## If you are new to Python